-Impact of abortion clinic protests to be examined by Scottish Ministers despite opposition to 'buffer zone' legislation
+Impact of abortion clinic protests to be examined by Scottish ministers despite opposition to 'buffer zone' legislation

 She said: “Back Off Scotland has long called on the Scottish Government to take responsibility and protect our legal right to access healthcare without fear of harassment and intimidation, so it’s a positive development to hear that they are commissioning research on the impact of abortion clinic protests.

-Official documents state that the majority of protests occur in Glasgow and Edinburgh and that the research comes after the government “received concerns asserting that the protests/vigils negatively impact women accessing clinics” and asked for action.
+Official documents state the majority of protests occur in Glasgow and Edinburgh and the research comes after the Government “received concerns asserting that the protests/vigils negatively impact women accessing clinics” and asked for action.

 “Scottish local authorities have stated that they do not have the ability to introduce buffer zones under the current law, and progress appears to have halted.”